mscook/CV/CV.rst

 I am a DevOps Engineer in a small agile infrastructure team.
 In a small team I get to solve challenging infrastructure problems end-to-end.
 My cloud of choice is AWS.
 I'm a jinja ninja with my configuration management tool of choice being Ansible_.
 I typically use Python_ when custom DevOps/automation tooling is required.
 I have been using Python_ for over 10 years.

-I'm a polyglot DevOp, currently working across two different accounts (QLD Government and NSW Government) which are on different cloud providers (Rackspace and AWS) and with significantly different operating system, networking and application layers.
-I manage many environments including being on-call for production environment incidents.
+I currently work across two accounts (QLD Government and NSW Government) which are on different cloud providers (Rackspace and AWS) and with significantly different operating system, networking and application layers.
+I administer many Linux servers at once.
+I automate and reproduce my work using tools such as Ansible_, Fabric_, Packer_ and Docker_.
+I manage many environments including being on-call for production incidents.

 I am the internal security officer.
 I am in charge of our ISO27001 and PCI-DSS 3.0 compliance projects.

-I administer many Linux servers at once.
-I automate and reproduce my work using orchestration/automation tools such as Ansible_ and Fabric_.

 I am a `Software Carpentry Instructor`_ and `Data Carpentry Instructor`_.
 As an instructor I am trained to teach the Unix Shell, Python, R, Git, SQL and Cloud Computing to researchers with limited technical skills.
 This has taught me how to translate/explain highly technical topics to non-technical people.

 I have a significant number of open source repositories on GitHub_.
-When time and my employer permits I like to work on these and other open source projects.
+I like to work on these and other open source projects when time and my employer permits.

 My software, infrastructure and analysis tools has resulted in authorship on a number of peer reviewed International journal articles.
 The most up-to-date list can be found on my `Google Scholar profile`_.